We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Jonathan Spence joined the Civil Aviation Authority in January 2022.

-His responsibilities include leading the in-house legal and enforcement teams, internal audit team and ensuring that the CAA properly identifies and addresses legal risks.
-Jonathan is also a trustee of the UK’s Air Travel Trust.
+His responsibilities include leading the in-house legal and enforcement teams, and the internal audit team, and ensuring that the CAA properly identifies and addresses legal risks.
+He is also a trustee of the UK’s Air Travel Trust.

-Prior to joining the CAA, Jonathan was a Legal Director at the Office for Gas and Electricity Markets, advising on public law, competition law and regulation.
-Jonathan started his career in private practice working for a number of leading competition law practices in the City.
+Prior to joining the CAA, Jonathan was a Legal Director at the Office of Gas and Electricity Markets, advising on public law, competition law, and regulation.
+He began his career in private practice, working for several leading competition law firms in the City.

 Jonathan also attends the Civil Aviation Authority Board.